toUpperCase78/formula1-datasets/README.md

 | [F1 2020 Season Analyses](F1_2020season_analysis.ipynb)|
 | [F1 2019 Season Analyses](F1_2019season_analysis.ipynb)|

-## Future Plans
+## Current & Future Plans

-**2023 Season has already started and continues for the races in the second half!** Therefore, new datasets that are related to race and qualifying results will arrive on the way as the races are completed, including _Sprint_ and _Sprint Shootout_ results this season.
+**2023 Season has been completed!** That means, all the datasets corresponding to the season are now in full shape, thus it is the most convenient time to begin the seasonal analyses.
+Certainly, my aim is to publish them until the start of the next season.
+Stay tuned for any updates!

-During the time, the older season analyses might be revised for updated explanations and improved visuals.
+Meanwhile, the older season analyses might be revised for updated explanations and improved visuals.

-Meanwhile, there exist all race results of 2013-2018 seasons right now, contained in a separate folder and retroactively more previous seasons will be uploaded some time.
+Besides, there exist all race results of 2013-2018 seasons right now, contained in a separate folder and retroactively more previous seasons will be uploaded some time.